gofynd/fdk-client-golang/documentation/PLATFORM.md

 * [Partner](#Partner) - Partner configuration apis
 * [Webhook](#Webhook) - Webhook dispatcher with retry and one event to many subscriber vice versa
 * [AuditTrail](#AuditTrail) - Audit Logging Service that logs the crucial updates on the Platform
-* [Serviceability](#Serviceability) - Logistics Configuration API's allows you to configure zone, application logistics and many more useful features.
-* [Finance](#Finance) - Handles all finance related activities

 ----
 ----